caiocj1/multifocus-3d-reconstruction/README.md

 # 3D Reconstruction from Multi-Focus Microscopic Images

-This repository builds on the work of Takahiro Yamaguchi [1] and Sanchayan Santra [2], which aims to reconstruct 3D models of cells from multi-focus microscopic images.
+This repository builds on the work of Takahiro Yamaguchi [1], which aims to reconstruct 3D models of cells from multi-focus microscopic images.

 ### Instructions